 At the end of the day, battery life always comes down to how you use your phone personally.
 Some are heavy users, some aren’t.
 Another app worth checking out is BetteryBatteryStats.
 This program shows you what apps use what, and will highlight potential problems.
 It’s a pretty powerful app that will give you more insight into your usage habits.

 Another thing to consider is Bixby, Samsung’s virtual assistant.
 Don’t use the always listening wake commands, or customize how much Bixby does.
 This will help battery life too.
-Not to mention the Android O update later this year should improve the situation.

 Last but not least is Airplane mode.
 When you don’t need your phone for calls, texts or internet turn on Airplane mode.
 This setting turns off all data, radios, services and more and most phones can last 4-5 days with it enabled.
 If you’re traveling, give it a try.
 I’ve also found that deleting apps I no longer use or restarting my Note 8 once a week helps too.
 This gives the phone a clean slate and fresh start, not to mention cuts down on apps that bog down the system.

-As more users get the Galaxy Note 8 more information and problems will surface.
-Here are a few tips for general problems, and we’ll update this post with more battery-saving tips in the near future.
+In closing, here are a few tips for general problems, and we’ll update this post with more battery-saving tips in the near future.